Construction work is nearing completion to a 1960's bungalow in South Weald, Essex.

 A combination of high quality facing materials, to include red stock brickwork and contemporary timber cladding will be used in conjunction with hard landscaping, living roofs and native species planting.

-The work is due to commence in Summer 2016, with anticipated completion Summer 2017.
+The work is due to commence in Summer 2016,

 WILLIAMS MEWS, BROCKLEY - SE4